- Prior Authorization Requirements For Providers Prescribing Buprenorphine-Containing Products

 - Prescription of Tobacco Cessation Aids

-A physician assistant may perform medical acts, tasks, or functions under the continuous supervision of a physician.
-The supervising physician does not need to be onsite at the time and place that the services are rendered.
+A PA may perform medical acts, tasks, or functions only under the supervision of a physician.
+Supervision shall be continuous but, except as otherwise provided in the rules of this Subchapter, shall not be construed as requiring the physical presence of the supervising physician at the time and place that the services are rendered.
 N.C.
-Admin.
-Code §21.32S.0213
+ADMIN.
+CODE tit.
+21, r.
+32S.0213

 - Scope of Practice Determination